georgiee/angular-workshop-skipbo/docs/theory/04-rxjs.md

 # RxJS

 ## Introduction
-RxJS in its version 6 is a core part of the Angular framework so it's worth to learn at least some basics.
-It's hard to learn this challenge will teach you some nice things to bring you one step nearer to understand RxJS.
+RxJS in its version 6 is a core part of the Angular framework so it's worth to learn it.
+This being said it's hard to learn — this challenge will teach you some parts of it to bring you one step nearer to understand RxJS.

+We will look at the following things in RxJS:

++ RxJS 1: Debugging
++ RxJS 2: About Dollar Signs
++ RxJS 3: Cold vs Hot Observables
++ RxJS 4: Make Cold Observables Hot
++ RxJS 5: Into the Wild — asObservable vs Subject
++ RxJS 6: Into the Wild — BehaviourSubject
++ RxJS 7: Into the Wild — destroy & takeUntil
++ RxJS 8: Into the Wild — toArray
++ RxJS 9: Testing

 ## RxJS 1: Debugging
 Branch `rxjs/debug`